rebibabo/invisible_backdoor/README.md

 eval_batch_size=32
 ```

-Firstly, run the command to train:
+Run the command to train:

 ```
 ./run.sh -a
 ```
+The program will run in the background, and you can monitor the training progress through the train.log and test.log
-Finally, run the command to evaluate:
+Run the command to evaluate:

 ```
 ./run.sh -b